parmesean118/Project-4JD-UI/README.md

 - Main project by: @CrisXolt
 - Panorama BG by: @agentms_ (AgentMindStorm)
-- Custom item durability bar explanation by @LukasPAH
+- Custom item durability bar explanation and gamma color concept by @LukasPAH